 Moving on to improvement.
 If there’s anything that can get in your progress, it’s forgetting about the initial chapter of a long story.
 Unforgivable, nasty and downright horrible.
 Remember the number of fictions that I’ve deleted from my profile to suit a humane quality standard?
 That’s just the point!
 Sometimes we pen-equipped folk are so consumed with writing onwards we forget that every word and sentence needs our attention.
 Plus, the public does start reading from the first chapter.
 If you’ve been writing a story for a year and have not revised the first few chapters, you risk others seeing you as less experienced.
 To tell the truth, I was lazy to edit those initial chapters and did a much simpler thing – removed everything.
 There is no way to save your stats or reviews if you consider that, so taking a breather from that eleventh chapter might be a good idea, say, once every three months.

-Having tested the system I’ve learnt a few things.
-For instance: depending on the type of rule you broke, reaction can take place from two hours to a month.
+Having been a part the system for years I’ve learnt a few things.
+For instance, depending on the type of rule you broke, response time spans from two hours to a month.
 Reports regarding extremely bad grammar take the longest.
 Plagiarism is dealt with in an instant.
 Chat/script format gives you some time.
 And if you report another user…you might have to wait for up to two months until you receive feedback.
 It’s very rare for the site to pull down an account because the owner behaved nasty on forums or review boards.

 Here’s the flick: if you plagiarise a story, the site gives you no opportunity to escape losing your account.
 If you wrote a scripted story, however, you have the time to improve before the report is processed.
 Now, if you’re a bastard, you’re given a very long period to reconsider your actions.